Skip to main content

 Sex offenders and violent crime offenders, prohibitions on residency near a long-term facility, notification procedures to Health Department, Senior Services Department, long-term care facility, and its residents under certain conditions, Secs.
 15-20-22, 15-20-26 am'd.; Act 2009-558, 2009 Reg.
 Sess.; Act 2009-619, 2009 Reg.
 Sess. am'd.

-This bill would prohibit a sex offender or violent crime offender from living within a certain distance of a long-term care facility.
+• Prohibits sex offenders and violent crime offenders from living within a defined distance of a long-term care facility.

 Subjects